-The Department of Special Education prepares high quality professionals, at both initial and advanced levels, who are equipped with the knowledge and skills to be leaders in their respective disciplines.
+To achieve our vision by preparing high quality professionals, at both initial and advanced levels, who are equipped with the knowledge and skills to be leaders in their respective disciplines.
 Our mission is accomplished through current and innovative teaching and learning experiences, impactful community service, and practical research and assessment.
 Our daily practice focuses on engagement, collaboration, and problem-solving to advance this mission.

-The Master of Science in Special Education degree consists of a set of core classes, including a capstone thesis, and a program emphasis area.
-These program emphasis areas listed below are also available as stand alone graduate certificates.
+The Master of Science in Special Education degree consists of a set of core classes, including a capstone thesis, and a program concentration area.
+These program concentration areas listed below are also available as stand alone graduate certificates.
 All Special Education graduate programs are available online and designed for the varied needs of students who may also be working professionals.